Reconciling

 • Deleted an account that had transfers to or from the account you are reconciling.

-• Changed the "Initial balance" on the account under Account --> Edit Account.
+• Changed the "Initial balance" on the account (via Account > Edit Account).

 • Manually marked a cleared transaction as uncleared.

-If you have done anything from the list above, it can be quite tricky to track down the cause of the change in the cleared balance.
+If you have actioned anything from the list above, it can be quite tricky to track down the cause of the change in the cleared balance.